macrobean/dist/README.md

 ```

 ## Contributing
-This project is open-source.
+This project is open-source under the terms of The Unlicense License.
 Contributions, issues, and feature requests are welcome.
-Please check the GitHub repository for more information.
+Please check [CONTRIBUTION](CONTRIBUTING.md) for more information.

 ---
-© 2025 Macrobean Contributors — MIT License